 If the tumour is completely removed, more treatment may not be needed.
-Your hospital will continue to monitor you with regular MRI scans, with no treatment given, unless you develop symptoms, existing symptoms worsen or your scan shows changes.
-This is often called 'watch and wait'.
+Your hospital will continue to monitor you with regular MRI scans.
+No treatment will be given unless you develop symptoms, your existing symptoms worsen or your scan shows changes.
+This is often called ‘watch and wait’.

 With tumour locations other than the cerebrum or cerebellum, complete removal may still be possible, but the benefits need to be weighed up against various possible after-effects.
 For example, if the tumour is in the optic nerve, complete removal may be achieved, but it can result in blindness in the affected eye.
 Or if the tumour is in one of the ‘midline structures’ (e.g. hypothalamus, brain stem, spinal cord), surgery can affect the functions these areas control, such as breathing, sleep, body temperature, particularly in children younger than 2 years old.